 Intended learning outcomes

-- Define a Markov process, and apply Markov models in actuarial problems;
+- Analyse continuous-time Markov processes and apply them in actuarial problems

-- Describe models of transfer between multiple states, including processes with single or multiple decrements, and derive relationships between probabilities of transfer and transition intensities;
+- Construct models of transfer between multiple states, including processes with single or multiple decrements, and derive relationships between probabilities of transfer and transition intensities

-- Describe the binomial model of mortality, a maximum likelihood estimator for the probability of death and compare the binomial model with the multiple state models;
+- Analyse the binomial model of mortality, derive the maximum likelihood estimator for the probability of death and compare the binomial model with the multiple state models

-High level of development: written communication; problem solving; statistical reasoning; application of theory to practice; synthesis of data and other information.
+High level of development: written communication; problem solving; statistical reasoning; application of theory to practice; use of computer software.